-- 4.1.
-The strategic focus areas of the City are enshrined in the City's Integrated Development Plan (IDP) and are categorised into five pillars: The Opportunity city, the Well-run city, the Safe city, the Caring city and the Inclusive city. - 4.2.
+5.1.
+The strategic focus areas of the City are enshrined in the City's Integrated Development Plan (IDP) and are categorised into five pillars: The Opportunity city, the Well-run city, the Safe city, the Caring city and the Inclusive city.

+- 5.2.
 Events create platforms that have the ability to support all five pillars.
-This policy particularly focusses on supporting the Opportunity city, the Safe city and the Inclusive city. - 4.3.
+This policy particularly focusses on supporting the Opportunity city, the Safe city and the Inclusive city. - 5.3.
 The underlying principles of the 'Opportunity city' in relation to events is through creating necessity for co-operation, connectivity and constructive partnerships with the public and private sectors and thereby contributing to enhancing existing growth sectors.
 Events assist in defining market identity and the global positioning of the destination.
 A long-term event strategy can catalyse infrastructure and capacity upgrades.
-Events stimulate the local economy by increasing local visitor numbers. - 4.4.
+Events stimulate the local economy by increasing local visitor numbers. - 5.4.
 The underlying principles of the 'Safe city' relates to the events permit process.
-By regulating the activities at events in accordance with the City by-law's, the City ensures that events comply with safety and environmental criteria as set out in the events by-law. - 4.5.
+By regulating the activities at events in accordance with the City's by-laws, the City ensures that events comply with safety and environmental criteria as set out in the Events By-law and the Safety at Sports and Recreational Events Act, 2010 (Act 2 of 2010). - 5.5.
 The underlying principle of the 'Inclusive city' is to ensure accessibility for Cape Town residents to events hosted in the City.
 This includes access to event support, trading, vending and other economic opportunities and the ability to attend and participate in events.
 The 'Inclusive city' also refers to creating event platforms where the diverse communities of Cape Town integrate in a single public space.